direktt/direktt-plugin/guides/user-guide.md

 ### **Tips**

 * **Make it easy for users** - share your handle, QR code, or subscription link wherever you promote your channel\!
 * If you need help locating your subscription QR code, link, or handle, refer to the Direktt Admin Console or WordPress Dashboard.
-For further support, contact Direktt support.
+For further support, contact **[Direktt support](https://direktt.com/support/)**.

 ## Built in Admin Features